GB-Holbrook/recipes/recipes/Breads/Roasted Garlic and Rosemary Bread.md

 ## Notes
 + Use parchment paper to make it easier getting the loaf into or out of the pot.
 + If doubling the recipe leave in for an extra 5-10 minutes covered, and an extra 5 uncovered.
-(Ingredients listed above are already doubled from original recipe)
 + Can use 2 Tablespoons of dried Rosemary in place of fresh.